nervosnetwork/rfcs/rfcs/0014-vm-cycle-limits/0014-vm-cycle-limits.md

 Note that even though the script only requires part of the serialized data, the syscall still charges based on the full serialized data size.

+#### Load Current Script Hash

+*Load Current Script Hash* syscall first consumes 10 initial cycles, it then measures the size of the serialized script hash(for now, this is 32 bytes): for every single byte in the data, it consumes 10 more cycles.

+Note that even though the script only requires part of the serialized TX hash, the syscall still charges based on the full serialized hash size.

 #### Debug

 *Debug* syscall first consumes 10 initial cycles, it then consumes 10 more cycles for every single byte in the debug parameter string.